Shri. Pattipati Pullarao, Hon'ble Minister for Agriculture,

 Shri.
-Kantilal Dande, IAS, assuming charge as Collector &
+Kantilal Dande, IAS, Collector & District Magistrate

 Guntur is a district in the Indian state of Andhra Pradesh on the east coast of Bay of Bengal.
 The district has a coastline of around 100 kilo meters.
 Guntur City is the largest city in the district and administrative center of Guntur District.
 The district is a major center for learning, it has one of the largest universities of India, Acharya Nagarjuna University.